Maps and Other Cool Visualizations of Earth Science Data

 originally wrote the code for this map back in 2009, but nearly all of the data sources have changed since then, so this is a completely

 updated map of relocated seismicicty in SoCal.
 What is "relocated seismicity"?
-Well, to determine earthquake locations, we need a model
+To determine earthquake locations, we need a model

 of subsurface seismic wave velocities at every point in the subsurface.
 The locations estimated by the USGS typically use a simplified